 5. Sustainability is a Growing Business Theme

 One of the most socially responsible business trends during the pandemic is the growing concern among stakeholders, managers, and employees about sustainability.
-Companies realize large players must work together in creating a safer and more efficient work environment, as work from home jobs are part of the solution.
+Companies realize large players must work together to create a safer and more efficient work environment, as work from home jobs is part of the solution.
 Sustainability encompasses health and eco-friendly concerns, as well as reducing or eliminating waste.

 The pandemic has affected supply chains for various industries, sometimes resulting in short-term shortages.
-A business can withstand this difficulty by developing a list of backup suppliers in the event the main suppliers run low on materials.
+A business can withstand this difficulty by developing a list of backup suppliers if the main suppliers run low on materials.
 Businesses should also evaluate each supplier to ensure they are the most reliable and efficient choice.

 As budgets tighten throughout the pandemic, sustainability will grow in importance for both financial and environmental reasons.
 In many ways, the term "sustainability" is becoming synonymous with business survival.
 Part of it involves looking forward and planning for the worst possible disaster.

 Not only are manufacturers concerned about sustainability, so are consumers.
 A recent survey by Boston Consulting Group and Dynata revealed that 87% of respondents think companies should factor environmental concerns into products.
-An enterprise that publishes its efforts in helping the environment and going more green in 2021 can improve its public image in demonstrating social responsibility.
+An enterprise that publishes its efforts to help the environment and go more green in 2021 can improve its public image in demonstrating social responsibility.